mmkuang/grayclhn.github.io/ephemera/julia-intro.md

   function TrickyAlgorithm(aThing, bThing)
   ```

-  differently to depend on whether `aThing` is a matrix of real numbers
+  differently to depend on whether “aThing” is a matrix of real numbers
-  and `bThing` is is a vector, or `aThing` is a vector and `bThing` is a
+  and “bThing” is is a vector, or “aThing” is a vector and “bThing” is a
   matrix, or any other combinations of data types.
 And you can do this
   without lots of tedious, potentially slow, and confusing (to people
   reading and maintaining the code) argument checks and conversion
   within the function.

   This is a form of Object Oriented Programming, but in typical OOP
-  `TrickyAlgorithm` would need to be a method of `aThing` or
+  “TrickyAlgorithm” would need to be a method of “aThing” or
-  `bThing`.
+  “bThing”.
 Also note that multiple dispatch is present in R as well.

 * Homoiconicity — the code can be operated on by other parts of the
   code.
 Again, R kind of has this too!
 Kind of, because I’m unaware of